 Benefits of Wisdom Teeth Removal

 Third molars — the last teeth in line at the back of your mouth — typically don’t start erupting until the late teens or twenties.
 Most patients don’t have enough space for proper eruption.
 Third molars can also become impacted beneath the surface of the gums.
+As a result:

 - Patients may have difficulty keeping the area between the second molars and wisdom teeth clean.